 What you get:

 (i) Advice on initial publishing offer – Often the big deal terms (Advance, royalties, territories) are dealt with in the publisher’s initial offer to you.
-Sometimes this offer is verbal, email or letter, or a formal document requiring a signature.
+Sometimes this offer is verbal, by email or letter, or a formal document requiring a signature.
 Either way, once you have agreed these terms at the offer stage it is difficult to revisit them when negotiating all the other terms included in the subsequent contract.
-For the capped rate of $120, AAPS will review your offer document and provide advice on whether or not it is fair and in keeping with publishing industry standards, and outline strategies for improving your overall deal.
+For the capped rate of $130, AAPS will review your offer document and provide advice on whether or not it is fair and in keeping with publishing industry standards, and outline strategies for improving your overall deal.

 (ii) Commercial contract review – After the offer is agreed, the publisher will send the author the full contract.
 AAPS will review the contract for you on a commercial basis, and give you a detailed written report identifying publishing issues, irregularities and outlining any terms that are not in keeping with industry standard, unfair, unreasonable or otherwise not in your favour.
 The report will include suggestions and strategies for improving the commercial terms of the contract, and arm you with the information you need to negotiate directly with the publisher.
 A review and written report take approximately four to five hours to complete.
-Authors may also request a quicker high level contract advice touching on key points only.
+Authors may also request a quicker high level contract advice touching on key points only, taking approximately two hours.

 (iii) Negotiating – Instead of using the advice provided to negotiate directly with the publisher, authors may ask AAPS to work with them in their negotiations or negotiate on their behalf.
 Negotiations may take anywhere from an extra hour to ten or more hours, but AAPS will liaise with you along the way, and can agree caps on time spent on the project, subject at all times to the author’s ongoing approval.
 AAPS can offer ongoing advice and support, help draft your responses to publishers’ contracts, and offer negotiating strategies along the way.

-(iv) General publishing advice – If you are a little lost or unsure about publishing directions, strategies or options, AAPS offers general consultancy services in person (in Brisbane, or at key date interstate), by phone or skype, or by email.
+(iv) General publishing advice – If you are a little lost or unsure about publishing directions, strategies or options, AAPS offers general consultancy services in person (in Brisbane, or at key dates interstate), by phone or skype, or by email.